SixArm/sixarm_css_holy_grail_layout_with_flexbox/README.md

     </div>

-## Media queries for responsive layout ##
+## Media queries ##

+The layout uses media queries to enable responsive pages:

- * A small screen layout uses three rows.
+ * A small screen shows the three areas as rows.
- * A large screen layout uses three columns.
+ * A large screen shows the three areas as columns.

 We choose 768 pixels as the start of a large screen size.